draggeta/pfne/README.md

 # Python for network engineers

-Repository hosting the code for the K. Byers class i'm sorta giving.
+Repository hosting the code for the K. Byers class I'm sorta giving.